LukaHarambasic/harambasic.de/content/posts/custom-search-engines-in-your-browser.md

 ---
-title: Build your custom search engine in your browser
+title: Build a custom search engine in your browser
 description: I show you why custom search engines in your browser are a nice tool and how I use them.
 publishedAt: 2021-06-20
 tags: